jen729w/learn.johnnydecimal.com/doco/mdx-setup.md

 **This never works.** And even if it _did_ work, it never leads to understanding.
 Stop it.
 You must prioritise deep understanding -- but you must also document it for yourself here, given that you might not come back to it for a while.

 So.
 Revert all changes.
 Start again, from first principles.
 Also, make one change at a time.
 Introduce a component, check if it breaks.
 Rinse and repeat.

+> It's okay to take your time to become a better coder, both in technique as well as knowledge.

+# We've installed the plugin

+An auto-generated page at `/src/pages/test.mdx` works.
+Now let's [programmatically create pages](https://www.gatsbyjs.org/docs/mdx/programmatically-creating-pages/).